-Given these developments and the recent change in administration, we are unsure whether, when, or in what form the Payday Rule will go into effect.
-The timing to resolve the litigation is unclear.
-We do not currently expect the Payday Rule to have a material adverse impact on the Emerald AdvanceSM product, our business, or our consolidated financial position, results of operations, and cash flows.
-We will continue to monitor and analyze the potential impact of any further Payday Rule developments on the Company.
+We are unsure whether, when, or in what form the Payday Rule will go into effect.
+Though we do not currently expect the Payday Rule to have a material adverse impact on Emerald AdvanceSM, our business, or our consolidated financial position, results of operations, and cash flows, we will continue to monitor and analyze the potential impact of any further developments on the Company.